DrPraze/Locked-and-Loaded/README.md

 ___

-Note: The files are called using os.system.
+Note: The files are called using `os.system()`.
 So in order to play the game, you have to set Python2 as the default application for .py file

 I made this game with
 Declan Kelly, Alston Sanford, Keven Mahabeer and Matthew Kaminski